ironSource/node-generator-nom/README.md

 ### `entrypoint`

 Create an `index.js`, unless it already exists (you can optionally overwrite the existing file).
-To create an `index.js` with an ECMAScript Modules export, run either `yo nom --modules es6` (when running all subgenerators) or `yo nom:entrypoint --modules es6` (when running this subgenerator individually).
+To create an `index.js` with an ECMAScript Modules export, run either `yo nom --esm` (when running all subgenerators) or `yo nom:entrypoint --esm` (when running this subgenerator individually).

 ### `git`